Sharing the COREobstacles report with clients

 This conversation may involve addressing some of your client’s negative emotions around money, inheritance, and family relationships.

 Remember, you’re not a therapist.
-Your job is simply to help them identify their obstacles, and provide them with tools and resources to minimize their impact on the financial plan.
+Your job is simply to help them identify their obstacles, and provide them with tools and resources to minimize the impact on their financial plan.

 Here are some tips to help you navigate this conversation successfully: